canro91/canro91.github.io/_posts/2023-02-20-WhatNullReferenceExceptionIs.md

 This exception doesn't need an introduction.
 I bet you already have found the exception message: _"Object reference not set to an instance of an object."_ In this series of posts, let's see some techniques to completely eliminate the NullReferenceException from our code.
 In this post, let's see when NullReferenceException is thrown and a strategy to fix it.

 **NullReferenceException is thrown when we access a property or method of an uninitialized variable of a reference type.
-The easier way to solve this exception is to check for null values before accessing the members of an object.
-But, C# has introduced new operators and features to avoid this exception.**
+The easier way to solve this exception is to check for null before accessing the members of an object.
+But C# has introduced new operators and features to avoid this exception.**

 Let's write an example that throws NullReferenceException,